libp2p/specs/datagrams/datagrams.md

 defined as a logical flow of datagrams related to a specific application protocol.
 A control stream is a QUIC bidirectional stream that has negotiated the libp2p datagram control stream protocol ID `/dg/1`.
-The initiator MUST send the related application protocol ID related to the datagram flow after negotiating the control stream.
+The initiator MUST send the related application protocol ID with a [uvarint] length prefix after negotiating the control stream.
 The control stream MUST stay open for the duration of the datagram flow.
 Implementation MAY create the control stream and start sending datagrams at once.
 There is currently no other use for the control